-- 1. Place the vehicle on a level surface and let the engine cool if necessary. - 2.
-Remove cowlings B and C. (See page 6-7.) - 3.
-Place a container under the engine to collect the used coolant. - 4.
+Place the vehicle on a level surface and let the engine cool if necessary.

+- 2. Remove cowlings B and C. (See page 6-7.) - Place a container under the engine to collect the used coolant. - 4.
 Remove the radiator cap.
 WARNING!
 Never attempt to remove the radiator cap when the engine is hot.
 [EWA10381]

-1. Radiator cap

-5. Remove the coolant drain bolt and its gasket to drain the cooling system.
+- 1. Radiator cap - 5.
+Remove the coolant drain bolt to drain the cooling system.